tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 $ cd $IMAGE_SPACE/scripts/deploy && sh ./imagespace/enable-imagespace.sh
 ```

 And that's it!
-ImageSpace should be up and running on port 8989 at url http://localhost:8989
+ImageSpace should be up and running on port 8989 at http://localhost:8989
 * Solr is also running on a separate port, where we can grab our indices for ImageCat
 * Apache OODT is running on another port as well, which can be used to monitor the second Docker commands' progress